GeorgeTannous98/Multi_inheritance_company_managment/README.md

-    # Multi_inheritance_company_managment
+# Object-oriented-programming - C++

 The main idea of this project is to implement some basic concepts of inheritance in C++ aside the other OOP principles, applying polymorphic dependencies between classes.
 Given a discreption of the system of which a company consists of, the goal was to design and determine dependencies between different classes derive hierarchy of similiar classes.